timwilesbf/timwiles.github.io/README.md

 Luckily his village (Peta) happens to be round the corner from an international charity run by a friend of mine.
 Not only that, but his fellow villagers (who brought his situation to my attention)  have pledged to do the building work if I can provide the materials.

-** information below updated 2020-06-26 with more details and budget **
+**Information below updated 2020-06-26 with more details and budget**

 ## Project Assessment